 Sport vs Trad

 Within the realm of Lead climbing, there are two different types of climbing and they refer to the types of anchors that are protecting you when you fall on lead: sport and trad (traditional).
-These are not essential to know when you’re climbing in the gym, in fact trad climbing only applies outdoors, but you’ll definitely hear the terms thrown around a lot even in the gym.
+These are not essential to know when you’re climbing in the gym trad climbing only applies outdoors, but you’ll hear the terms thrown around a lot even in the gym.

-Sport climbing means there are pre-placed bolts or pitons drilled or placed into the rock or wall.
-When climbers reach their bolt, the clip one end of a quick draw (pictured below) into the bolt, then their rope into the other end of the “draw,” as it’s often called.
+In sport climbing, climbers encounter pre-placed bolts or pitons drilled or set into the rock or wall.
+When climbers reach a bolt, they attach one end of a quickdraw (pictured below) to the bolt and their rope to the other end of the draw, often called “clipping.”

-All gym lead climbing falls under the category of sport climbing.
-Pre placed bolts are also used outdoors when it’s not possible to use natural protection of trad gear.
+All gym-lead climbing falls under the category of sport climbing.
+Pre-placed bolts are also used outdoors when it’s not possible to use the natural protection of traditional gear.

 Trad climbing is much harder in many ways.
-In order to clip your rope into the wall, you must first carefully place your protection into the wall.
-This placement not only makes clipping your bolt take a lot longer, but it’s also involves a whole other realm of climbing knowledge like types of gear (camming devices and nut sets), what piece of gear will protect you best, where you should place your gear, etc etc.
+To clip your rope into the wall, you must first carefully place your protection into the wall.
+This placement not only makes clipping your bolt take a lot longer, but it also involves a whole other realm of climbing knowledge like types of gear (camming devices and nut sets), what piece of gear will protect you best, where you should place your gear, etc etc.